Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 What not many people know is that the Tuileries Gardens are home to a phantom, a little man dressed in red.
 According to the legend, this phantom is the soul of Jean the Butcher who worked near the Tuileries in the 16th century.

-Jean the Butcher was assassinated at the orders of Queen Catherine de Medici because he knew too many secrets of the crown.
-From then on, the ghost terrified occupants of the Tuileries Palace, always announcing tragedy whenever it appeared.
+Jean the Butcher was assassinated on the orders of Queen Catherine de Medici because he knew too many crown secrets.

 A CLOSER LOOK AT THE TUILERIES